CodeLabFivem/cl-smallresources/README.md

 }
 ```

-### 4.3.
-Forced First-Person Options
+4.3 Forced First-Person Options

-You can force players into first-person view while aiming or shooting on foot, in vehicles, or on bikes.
+Force players into first-person view while aiming or shooting, whether on foot, in vehicles, or on bikes.

-Example:

 ```
 Config.Options = {